BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Results

 Finally, we arrive at the main scientific target application of the paper, the CMB posteriors.
-We start with a discussion of the CMB dipole in Sect.~\ref{sec:cmb_dipole}, before presenting the CMB fluctuation maps in Sect.~\ref{sec:cmb_maps}.
-The \BP\ CMB low-$\ell$ power spectrum and likelihood are discussed in Sect.~\ref{sec:low_ell_cmb}, and the high-$\ell$ power spectrum and likelihood are discussed in Sect.~\ref{sec:high_ell_cmb}.
-Finally, cosmological parameters are presented in Sect.~\ref{sec:cospar}.
+For a full discussion of the following results, we refer the interested reader to \citet{bp11,bp12}, and here we only provide a brief overview of the main points.